 If you want decent sound quality when watching TV, one of the best soundbars is an essential piece of kit.
 The latest designs do more than add enhanced sound effects to your favorite Netflix series.
 ‘While sound has been improving over the years, the reality is that TVs are getting thinner and there is less space to include powerful speakers, which is why a soundbar is a must,’ says Katrina Mills, TV & AV buyer at John Lewis & Partners.

-‘Most TVs will produce good sound for every day viewing, but if you want to create a truly immersive experience a soundbar will do the trick.
-Many manufacturers create soundbars to be the 'perfect partner' to the TV, fully optimising the sound and picture experience.
+‘Most TVs will produce good sound for everyday viewing, but if you want to create a truly immersive experience a soundbar will do the trick.
+Many manufacturers create soundbars to be the 'perfect partner' to the TV, fully optimizing the sound and picture experience.
 You can use your soundbar to play music at other times too.’

-There are a number of ways you can display your soundbar in your home, incorportating it in into your TV mounting ideas.
-You can choose from placing it in front of your TV on an attractive media unit, mounting it onto the wall or actually fixing it to your TV.
+There are a number of ways you can display your soundbar in your home, incorporating it into your TV mounting ideas.
+You can choose from placing it in front of your TV on an attractive media unit, mounting it onto the wall, or actually fixing it to your TV.

 Soundbar mounting ideas from the experts

 1. Mount your soundbar on a feature wall

 Take a look at the most streamlined interiors and you’ll notice the trend for floor-to-ceiling joinery.
 Here everything - including the TV, soundbar, books, records, and alike - have their place to create a sense of order to the room scheme.
 You could easily slot in one of the best surround sound systems and no one would be any the wiser.
 ‘A major trend we have seen in interiors in recent years is for a feature wall of joinery, incorporating either a fireplace, TV, soundbar, or both,’ says Caroline Milns, interior designer at Zulufish.